TaDish-App/TaDish-App.github.io/index.md

 ### Profile Page
 <img src="../images/profilePage.png" alt="surprise" width="200" height="400">
 <img src="../images/profileHistoryPage.png" alt="surprise" width="200" height="400">
-Here you'll find information about yourself including your username, number of dishes you've rated, and number of friends!
+<p>Here you'll find information about yourself including your username, number of dishes you've rated, and number of friends!
 The first view on the bottom provides a showing of dishes you've rated most highly!
-Hit the history button to see all the dishes you've eaten in reverse chronological order!
+Hit the history button to see all the dishes you've eaten in reverse chronological order!</p>

 # Installation
 1. Install Flutter and Dart